fdila/computer-science/README.md

 ### 2 year

 - [Point Cloud Classification using Deep Neural Networks](https://github.com/fdila/point-cloud-classification-report): in-depth study for the course **Advanced Machine Learning**.
 A study about the methods deep neural networks use to classify 3D data.
+- [Plate2Art](https://github.com/fdila/plate2art): project for the course **Visual Information Processing and Management**.
+Python + MATLAB processing of food images and retrivial of art paintings with similar features.